 Every year two National Panel dressage judges are invited by each province to judge their horses, ponies and riders at the national status competitions.

-Beginning in March and ending in June this year there will be seven DSA Challenges across the country namely Gauteng, Mphumalanga, Eastern Cape, Western Cape, Northern Cape and North West (combined), Freestate and Kwa Zulu Natal.
+There will be seven DSA Challenges across the country namely Gauteng, Mpumalanga, Eastern Cape, Western Cape, Northern Cape and Free State (combined), North West and Kwa Zulu Natal.

 By having the same judges at all competitions it means that the judging is consistent across the board, enabling competitors in, for example, the Western Cape, to be judged against others in Gauteng without the huge costs of travelling their horses out of province.